HCPSS/schoolsites-help/_posts/2014-07-15-replacing-files.md

 ![file library](/schoolsites-help/images/replacing/file-library.png)

-Click on "choose file" and navigate to the new file.
-This new file should have the same name as the old one.
+Click on "choose file" to open your finder.
+The new file should have the same name as the old one.

 ![choose file](/schoolsites-help/images/replacing/before-upload.png)